Colin Mackenzie (British Army officer): Background

-Military career

-Early years
+Early military career

 Educated at Edinburgh Academy and at the Royal Military College at Sandhurst, Mackenzie was commissioned as a subaltern, with the rank of second lieutenant, into the 16th (Bedfordshire) Regiment of Foot on 22 January 1881, but soon transferred into the 78th Regiment of Foot (Highlanders) (The Ross-Shire Buffs) on 18 May; just prior to its amalgamation with the 72nd (Duke of Albany's Own Highlanders) Regiment of Foot, to form the 2nd Battalion of the Seaforth Highlanders.

 Mackenzie took part in the Nile expedition of 1882, the Burma expedition of 1886 and the Hazara expedition in 1888, and was promoted to captain on 25 October 1889.
 Following promotion to major on 27 April 1892, he served as deputy assistant adjutant general for the Quetta District of India from 1892 to 1896.
-He also took part in the Waziristan expedition of 1894 and the Nile expedition of 1898.
-He then attended and later graduated from the Staff College, Camberley.
+He also took part in the Waziristan expedition of 1894 and, after attending the Staff College, Camberley, from 1897 to 1898, he took part in the Nile expedition of 1898.

 Second Boer War

-The following year Mackenzie went to South Africa on the outbreak of the Second Boer War, and from 1900 he served as Director of Intelligence on the staff of the Commander-in-Chief, Lord Roberts.
+The following year Mackenzie went to South Africa on the outbreak of the Second Boer War, and from February 1900 he served as a director of military intelligence on the staff of the commander-in-chief (C-in-C), General Lord Roberts, and for which he was raised to the temporary rank of lieutenant colonel whilst employed in this position.
 In a despatch dated 31 March 1900, Lord Roberts described how Mackenzie "afforded … material assistance by the accurate and valuable reports he submitted".
 He received the brevet rank of lieutenant colonel on 29 November 1900.
 In the later stages of the war, he became Military Governor of Johannesburg.

-Following the end of hostilities in June 1902, he returned to the United Kingdom in the SS Dunottar Castle, which arrived at Southampton the following month.
+Following the end of hostilities in May 1902, he returned to the United Kingdom in the SS Dunottar Castle, which arrived at Southampton the following month.
 For his service in the war, Mackenzie was appointed a Companion of the Order of the Bath (CB) in the April 1901 South Africa Honours list (the award was dated to 29 November 1900), and he received the actual decoration after his return home, from King Edward VII at Buckingham Palace on 24 October 1902.